FRRouting/frr/doc/user/ospfd.rst

    When used in a DMVPN network at a spoke, this OSPF will be configured in point-to-point, but the HUB will be a point-to-multipoint.
 To make this topology work, specify the optional 'dmvpn' parameter at the spoke.

+   When the network is configured as point-to-multipoint and `delay-reflood` is specified, LSAs received on the interface from neighbors on the interface will not be flooded back out on the interface immediately.
+   Rather, they will be added to the neighbor's link state retransmission list and only sent to the neighbor if the neighbor doesn't acknowledge the LSA prior to the link state retransmission timer expiring.

    Set explicitly network type for specified interface.